 All of the members confirmed at the start of the process that they had no prior knowledge of Anna or Tom, either personally or professionally.

 The panel considered the inclusion of a specialist domestic abuse agency to provide a specialist lens to the review.
 Unfortunately, due to changes in the local provider service, it was not possible to identify an individual to support.
-However, the Domestic Abuse and Sexual Violence Co-Ordinator had just been appointed into post form his former position as the Service Manager of a local domestic abuse service.
+However, the Domestic Abuse and Sexual Violence Co-Ordinator had just been appointed into post from his former position as the Service Manager of a local domestic abuse service.
 As such it was felt by the panel that this individual would be able to provide the specialist view of a domestic abuse service.

 CHAIR AND AUTHOR OF THE OVERVIEW REPORT

 The chair and author of the Overview Report was Alexandra Stuckey.
-At the time of writing the Overview Report the Alexandra Stuckey was employed as the Partnership Lead Manager by Torbay Council after commencing post in July 2017.
+At the time of writing the Overview Report the Alexandra Stuckey was employed as the Partnership Lead Manager for Community Safety by Torbay Council after commencing post in July 2017.

 As outlined above it was agreed by the core group after consultation with the Home Office that due to the limited contact both Anna and Tom had had with agencies and independent chair/ author would not be appointed.

-The author was not in post at the time of Anna‘s death and has not worked within any of the services who had contact with either Anna or Tom.
+The author was not in post at the time of Anna‘s death and had not worked within any of the services who had contact with either Anna or Tom.
 The panel were assured that the author had no prior knowledge of Anna or Tom before commencing this review.

-The author qualified as a Probation Officer in 2002, working initially within Greater Manchester Area before transferring to Devon and Cornwall in 2005.
+The author qualified as a Probation Officer in 2002, working initially within Greater Manchester area before transferring to Devon and Cornwall in 2005.
 The author worked as a specialist Pre-Sentence Report writer in cases of Domestic Abuse and Sexual Violence and was a Domestic Abuse trainer, before becoming a Senior Probation Officer in 2011, and working at an operational management level within a number of areas where there was a prevalence of domestic abuse including the Magistrates Courts, prolific and priority offenders, drug related offending, accredited programme delivery, offender management and public protection.
 The author was a Multi-Agency Public Protection Arrangements (MAPPA) chair within South Devon at level 2, overseeing and providing coordination of a number of high risk domestic abuse cases.

 The author progressed to becoming the MAPPA Coordinator for Devon and Cornwall, overseeing cases at Level 3 and had oversight of a number of complex and very high risk domestic abuse cases.
-During this time also completed a joint review of a serious sexual offender with Her Majesty’s Prison Service.
+During this time the author completed a joint review of a serious sexual offender with Her Majesty’s Prison Service.
 The author additionally contributed to a complex serious case review on child sexual exploitation.
 The author has completed serious further offence reviews and completed IMR training.

-The author additionally worked as the practice manager for the Safeguarding Children Board, overseeing and managing the serious case review process.
+The author had also been employed as the Practice Manager for the Safeguarding Children Board, overseeing and managing the serious case review process.

-The author has undertaken Home Office training on writing Domestic Homicide Reviews.
+The author had undertaken Home Office training on writing Domestic Homicide Reviews.

 AUTHOR OF THE EXECUTIVE SUMMARY

-Following the completion of the Overview Report the Alexandra Stuckey left the post of Partnership Lead Manager by Torbay Council and the employment of Torbay Council.
+Following the completion of the Overview Report the Alexandra Stuckey left the post of Partnership Lead Manager and the employment of Torbay Council.
 Due to the COVID-19 Pandemic there was a delay in recruiting into the post of Partnership Lead Manager by Torbay Council.

 In October 2021 Victoria McGeough was appointed to the post of Partnership Lead Manager and took on the responsibility of completing the Executive Summary.